Police Are Searching For Suspects Who May Have Stolen An Iconic Marilyn Monroe Statue In Hollywood

 Police in Los Angeles are looking for people that they believe climbed to the top of a gazebo and stole an iconic statue of Marilyn Monroe.
-Two suspects, both white males in the early 20s, have been identified as persons of interest related to the caper.
+Two suspects, both white males in their early 20s, have been identified as persons of interest related to the caper.

 Reportedly, the perpetrators scaled the Four Ladies of Hollywood Gazebo, cut off the Marilyn Monroe weather pane at the top, and escaped with the piece, according to KTLA.

 The gazebo is an homage to women in film from different cultures.
-At the base stand Dolores Del Rio, Dorothy Dandridge, Mae West, and Anna May Wong statues, with Marilyn in her famous skirt-blowing pose from 1955 film The Seven Year Itch stood 2 stories high on top of the gazebo.
+At the base stand statues of Dolores Del Rio, Dorothy Dandridge, Mae West, and Anna May Wong, with Marilyn in her famous skirt-blowing pose from the 1955 film The Seven Year Itch standing on top of the gazebo.
 The sculpture was erected in 1994 on the Hollywood Walk of Fame on the corner of Hollywood Boulevard and North La Brea Avenue.

 According to LAPD, a witness watched someone climb up the gazebo and saw the statue off at the base.
 The suspect then stuffed the statue in a backpack and left the scene.
 The police also say that security footage around the structure caught the suspects in the act and they have fingerprints from the thieves.